Australia national baseball team: 2009 (Mexico)

-Taiwan, 2013
+2013 (Taiwan)

 In June 2011, it was announced that the field for the 2013 WBC would be expanded to include an additional 12 teams and that a qualifying round would be several months prior to the main tournament.
 The qualifying tournament involved the 12 newly invited teams, as well as the four lowest-placed teams from the 2009 tournament; all teams who did not win a game.
 The qualifying tournament broke the teams into four pools of four teams each, which competed in a six-game, modified double-elimination format, similar to the first round of the 2009 tournament, with the winners of the sixth game in each pool proceeding to the main tournament.
 Australia, having finished 12th after beating Mexico in their first game in 2009, automatically qualified for the main tournament.

 The main tournament combined elements of both previous WBC editions.
 The first round was split all teams into four pools, where the teams competed in a round-robin, as was the case in the 2006 tournament.
 The second round used the same modified double-elimination format as used in the 2009 tournament and the 2013 qualifying tournament.
 The final round was contested in the same manner as both previous tournaments: the top two teams from each group in the second round qualifying for the two semi-final matches, the winners of which played in the championship game.

 Australia was drawn into Pool B, which was held at the Taichung Intercontinental Baseball Stadium in Taiwan.
 In their opener, they fell to host and qualifiers Chinese Taipei, 4–1.
 They followed up with a 6–0 loss to South Korea before finishing with a 4–1 defeat to the Netherlands.